Royal Netherlands Aerospace Centre: History

 This tunnel was used extensively for a period of 20 years for a variety of aeronautical and non-aeronautical tests and, apart from smaller research facilities which were built at TU Delft, it was the only wind tunnel available for aeronautical development in the Netherlands until 1940.

 In the meantime, Wolff and Koning carried out studies for new wind tunnel facilities.
 As a result, two closed type wind tunnels were built in the new laboratory at Sloterweg in Amsterdam, that became fully operational in 1940.
 One was the LST 3 x 2 m^{2} which was large enough to simulate powered aircraft flight and a smaller tunnel, the LST 1.5 x 1.5 m^{2} for research purposes and non-aeronautical wind tunnel testing.
 They were the main low speed aerodynamics facilities for over 40 years until the DNW (the joint venture with the German sister organization DLR) became operational in 1980, followed by the LST 3 x 2.25 m^{2} of NLR, both in the Noordoostpolder.

-During the Second World War, the total contract work-load of the laboratory hugely decreased, although it is important to note that the total personnel employed increased about 40%.
-When the Allied Forces entered the Netherlands in September 1944, the situation shifted dramatically.
+During the Second World War, the total contract work-load of the laboratory hugely decreased, although the total personnel employed increased about 40%.
+When the allied forces entered the Netherlands in September 1944, the situation shifted dramatically.
 The food and fuel supply, which was already nearly depleted, practically stopped.
 It took several months after the Liberation Day on May 5, 1945, for the normal operations of the laboratory to resume.
 Although the laboratory did not incur physical damage during the war, it had fallen into disrepair.
 On top of that, until 1952 there was an unfavorable political opinion of NLL, especially in terms of financial support for the expansion plans of the NLL that included a HST, among other facilities.

 The year 1950 marked the beginning of international co-operation and cross utilization of facilities between NLL and ONERA.
 On February 23, 1955, a contract between AICMA-CIPS and NLL was signed, stipulating that NLL would make available the HST to members of AICMA for up to 50% of the available testing time.
 Later, in 1976, a two-nation aeronautical test facility, the DNW of Germany and the Netherlands, became a reality.
 In 1988, a four-nation (France, Germany, the UK and the Netherlands) aeronautical test facility, the ETW, was opened.
 In 1957, after a period of deliberations and negotiations, an area of 2 square kilometers was purchased in the Noordoostpolder (NOP), and in 1958, the first NLR employees started working there.
 Since then there has been a gradual shift of activities from Amsterdam to the NOP.

 On April 5, 2019, the Netherlands Aerospace Center celebrated their 100th anniversary.
 It is on this day that they received the honorary title 'Royal'.